occ2vec: A principal approach to representing occupations using natural language processing: Method appendix

+We show the full process of turning tokens into input embeddings in Figure \ref{Fig:bert_input_embedding}.
 These input embeddings are then passed through the layers of the deep Transformer model.
-During training, BERT considers two primary objectives, i.e., the MLM objective and the NSP objective, as described in the main text.
+During training, BERT considers two primary objectives, i.e., the MLM objective and the NSP objective, as described above.

-\VerticalSpace In our framework, the object of interest is the sentence or paragraph embedding of $T_m$, and generally, three strategies exist to compute these embeddings once the final word embeddings have been estimated;\footnote{In theory, embeddings from any of the $L$ layers can be used as word embeddings.
-It is common practice to average over a range of the last $L$ layers, e.g., the last four layers.} \textit{mean-pooling} that uses the average of all the word embeddings from $T_m$, \textit{max-pooling} that uses the maximum of all the word embeddings from $T_m$, or \textit{first-pooling} that uses the first of all the word embeddings from $T_m$ (i.e., the $\left[CLS\right]$ token).
-We use \textit{mean-pooling} to construct our sentence embeddings.
-Technically, we add a pooling operation to the output of BERT/RoBERTa to derive the sentence embeddings, which is proposed \cite{reimers2019}.
+\VerticalSpace In our framework, the object of interest is the sentence or paragraph embedding of $T_m$, and generally, three strategies exist to compute these embeddings once the final word embeddings have been estimated; \textit{mean-pooling} that uses the average of all the word embeddings from $T_m$, \textit{max-pooling} that uses the maximum of all the word embeddings from $T_m$, or \textit{first-pooling} that uses the first of all the word embeddings from $T_m$ (i.e., the $\left[CLS\right]$ token).
+In theory, embeddings from any of the $L$ layers can be used as word embeddings, but it is common practice to average over a range of the last $L$ layers, e.g., the last four layers.
+We use \textit{mean-pooling} over the last four layers to construct our initial sentence embeddings, and then we add a pooling operation to the output of BERT/RoBERTa to derive the sentence embeddings, which is proposed \cite{reimers2019}.
 This is essentially a fine-tuning layer such that BERT/RoBERTa generates better sentence embeddings.
 For more details, we refer interested readers to \cite{reimers2019}.
 The hyperparameters used for pre-training follow from Table \ref{Tbl:hyperparam}.

 \FloatBarrier